Your organization can start your Refugee Ministry by…

 Moving can be stressful, and sometimes new arrivals forget to take time to have fun.
 A church or organization can create recreational or sporting activities to help new arrivals reduce their stress.
 These events also help new families meet new people within the community, will allow them to practice their English skills, and will help them learn ways to enjoy their community.

-If your organization would like to develop recreational opportunities, please send your organization’s information to Marissa Nalley at email@example.com.
+If your organization would like to develop recreational opportunities, please send your organization’s information to Veronica Parsamova at firstname.lastname@example.org.

 Establishing Drop-In Centers to Help Answer Questions!